Aricg/aws_manage_snapshots/README.md

 * log in to https://console.aws.amazon.com/console/home?#
 * On the top navigation bar, click project-name -> Security and Credentials.
 * Click on X.509 certificats -> Create New Certificate
-* Renames Certificates ProjectName.pub and ProjectName.key
+* Rename Certificates to ProjectName.pub and ProjectName.key
 * Copy certificates to fooserver.com/etc/ssl/private/aws/